 Interview with Leey Houdini – TWELVE 13 Exclusive

-Local DJ hero Leey Houdini have some busy schedules ahead of 2013.
+Local DJ hero Leey Houdini has some busy schedules ahead of 2013.
 Check out what Leey Houdini have to say to his fans and Clubbing9 readers.
 Get up close and personal with Leey in this exclusive TWELVE 13 DJ interview.

 Radzleey’s style of complex, intelligent-progressed melodies and highly layered & tech bassline has been used for his producing.
-Radzleey creates his electronic music using music production applications, and takes advantage of different plug-ins.
+Radzleey creates his electronic music using music production applications and takes advantage of different plug-ins.

 Hi Leey Houdini.
 Nice to e-meet you.
 How are you doing?